• “the stand out criminal barrister of his generation, particularly in corporate and white-collar crime” Legal 500 2025

 Adrian Darbishire QC and Tom Doble represent defendant in Libor trial.

-• Tom acts for both the defence and prosecution in a range of serious and complex criminal proceedings, including conspiracy to murder, firearms offences, serious violence, drugs and sexual offences.
+Tom acts for both the defence and prosecution in a range of serious and complex criminal proceedings, including murder, conspiracy to murder, firearms offences, serious violence, drugs and sexual offences.
 He is often instructed on a privately-funded basis in a range of driving and other matters.
-To all his cases Tom brings rigorous preparation, sound and strategic advice, and compelling and effective advocacy.
+To all his cases Tom brings rigorous preparation, strategic advice, and compelling advocacy.

 Notable Cases